Trained Service Dogs For Veterans Portland, OR

-Yes, PAVE has been accredited as a member of Assistance Dogs International.
-This premier international organization establishes and promotes standards of excellence in all areas of assistance dog acquisition, training, and partnership.
+Yes, PAVE can be accredited to Assistance Dogs International.
+This international leader in assistance dog training and acquisition sets and promotes high standards of excellence.
 Only three organizations in Oregon are currently accredited members.

 As a 501(c)(3) nonprofit organization, PAVE is funded by private donations, corporate donations, foundation funding, and grants.

 PAVE charges around $42,000 per dog, which includes follow-up training and support for the life of the dog.

 90% of every dollar goes to program expenses.

 PAVE provides the service dog, the training, and ongoing support at no charge, along with the initial supply of equipment and supplies valued at over $1,500.

 To train a service animal, it takes about 1.5 to 2 years.

 PAVE works closely with Guide Dogs for the Blind, select breeders and rescues/shelters.

 PAVE trains Labrador Retrievers as well as Golden Retrievers.